ScilifelabDataCentre/genome-portal/hugo/content/contribute/recommendations_for_making_data_public.md

 {{< /info_block >}}

 Below, we describe three recommended ways to share genomic data in a manner that follows the FAIR principles and facilitates integration with the Genome Portal.
-For information about the data files themselves, please refer to the <a href="/contribute/supported_file_formats" target="_blank">supported data file formats</a>.
+For information about the data files themselves, please refer to the <a href="/contribute/supported_file_formats">supported data file formats</a>.

 ### Recommendations